TACC/gateways19-hpc-in-the-cloud/block4/apps.md

 apps-addupdate -F app.json
 ```

-Tapis(Agave) will check the app description, look for the app bundle on the deploymentSystem, and if everything passes, make it available to run jobs with Tapis Jobs service.
+Tapis(Agave) will check the app description, look for the app bundle on the deploymentSystem, and if everything passes, make it available to run jobs with Tapis Jobs service.<br/>

 Some other useful CLI commands: